How To Choose A Backpacking Pack [Your In-depth Guide]

 If you’re not sure what to bring backpacking, read through my backpacking pack list.

-For backpacking, the weight is important too, because a backpack falls into the category of the “big 3,” meaning, that the quickest way to drop the base weight of your pack is to reduce the weight of your backpack, sleeping bag and tent.
-However, having a UL backpack doesn’t make sense, if the rest of your gear isn’t UL.
+When choosing the best backpacking pack for you, it is important to consider the weight of the pack because a backpack falls into the category of the “big 3.”
+This means the quickest way to drop the base weight of your pack is to reduce the weight of your backpack, sleeping bag and tent.

 Torso length to pack size: